ethmth/pia-ip/README.md

   - Alternatively, instead of using the `pi-ip` internet check, one could see if `piactl` could give connection status without the VPN connected.
 This way `piactl monitor` could be used throughout.

 - In `pia-port-detect.sh`, check whether the port read from the pipe/fifo is "Inactive" or Invalid so the script doesn't attempt to execute an invalid socat command.

+- Add a "message" field in the IFTTT request that can be set in `.env`.
+This could be used to specify the device if the user uses the same IFTTT event for multiple devices, etc.

+- Reorganize this README